ABIDOT-05/tes_pp/README.md

   ### Tools Used

-  - - Microsoft Excel for
+  -  Microsoft Excel for

-1.data handling and inspection
+- - Data handling and inspection

-2. dealing with duplicate values
+- - Dealing with duplicate values

-3.  deleting empty rows and misiing values
+- - Deleting empty rows and misiing values

-4. Data cleaning and formatting
+- - Data cleaning and formatting

 - Github for portfolio